marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 This was the first time we started to feel that something is not right in the way that we do things.
 Because who knows best the needs of a stakeholder?
 That's right - the stakeholder themselves.

 I think that we in many organizations create more problems than we avoid by accepting the items from many stakeholders onto our backlog.
 The priority is based of timing and need - and the people that know this the best the ones closest to the need.
-Reminds me a bit of [David L. Marqueet excellent saying](https://www.marcusoft.net/2014/06/move-information-to-authority-and-not.html):
+Reminds me a bit of [David L. Marquet excellent saying](https://www.marcusoft.net/2014/06/move-information-to-authority-and-not.html):

 > Move the authority to the information!

-Finally, saying No (which by many is hailed as key product owner skill, I included) becomes hard and akward.
+Finally, saying No (which by many is hailed as key product owner skill, I included) becomes hard and awkward.
 Imagine the conversation:

 > Stakeholder: Please do feature X now!
 >